 Note: If your data source supports running an initial SQL statement, an Initial SQL link appears in the lower-left corner of the Server Connection dialog box.
-For information about your data source, see Connector Examples.
+For information about your data source, see Supported Connectors.

 In the Server Connection dialog box, click Initial SQL.
 Or, on the Data Source page, select Data > Initial SQL or Data > Query Banding and Initial SQL depending on the database you connect to.